mostabusedpersonever/this-is-what-abuse-looks-like/README.md

 - You got to shops, especially the women refuse to look at you, serve you, treat you like a god damn normal human being.
 Why fire them, right?
 - Constant random assaults and abuse, especially by women: random coughing at you, sneezing at you, you sit down, the women sit elsewhere, you look a them, they either look away or look at you in disgust

+# Conclusion

+- NEVER be kind to anyone.
+NEVER.
+Especially not to women.
+NEVER.
+- I was kind.
+I never got anything in return.
+I had 2% SMV.
+I never had one girlfriend or proper date, will never have kids or family.
+Now I'm too old for everything.
+- What did my parents and sister do?
+Simply disappear.
+See? true love.
+- I helped the secreto agents Mossad, NSA, CIA and others.
+What did I get?
+Constant break ins and they ruined my life even further.
+- I am supposedly a "great leader" and "one in a kind super rare genius".
+Did anyone ever listen to my advice?
+No. There you go.
+If you are kind.
+Care for yourself and others.
+Work on yourself.
+Your life gets fucked up.
+NEVER.
+BE.
+KIND.
+TO ANYONE.
+NEVER.
+- If anyone so much as tries to abuse you, instant retaliation.
+- There is no law.
+You can do in this world, especially Switerland, what you want.
+The doctors abuse you.
+The ambulance abuses you.
+HR abuses you.
+Everyone abuses you.
+Abuse back.
+Do whatever you want.
+Anarchy?
+It is already anarchy.
+If someone so much at looks at you in public, do whatever to retaliate.

 So as a response to this you can do:
 - Contact me
 - Go to the police (forget about it, there is no law)
 - Or you contact me and we devise a plan for retaliation so your abusers will be terrorized daily for the rest of their lives

+If you want, we can build a team of anti-abusers to abuse the abusers.
+But properly this time.
+I am still alive, you know.
+They didn't do it good enough.